 All the connections in the world couldn't save a botched up interview session.
-Should you get that call to interview, ask as many questions as you can about the company and job itself.
-Then go the extra mile and do some research on your own.
-Look at the company's future plans and their direction then vision how you see yourself in that plan.
+Should you get that call to interview, ask as many questions as you can about the company and the job itself.
+Then, go the extra mile and do some research on your own.
+Look at the company's future plans and their direction and then envision how you see yourself in that plan.

 When it comes to interview time, present these ideas to the interviewer and you can see yourself as part of the company.
-For more advice on interviewing, check out LiveCareer’s Interview Tips section.
+For more advice on interviewing, check out LiveCareer's Interview Prep section.